stefanpearson/codename_velociraptor/readme.md

 ##### Property definition

 Keep the order of how you define properties consistent.
 Define layout properties first and then decoration.
+Developers should be able to scan a code block at a glance and understand what it is doing, without having to read the entire block. **Keep all typography properties in a separate typography stylesheet**.

     // Anti-Pattern